 Trend Machine and Mock Draft Machine Upgrades

-Last year's version of this article (Site Updates 8/19/14) primarily focused on the launch of the Trend Machine and the Fantasy Football Draft Machine as well as the site redesign.
-Read all about all three here.
-The site redesign, particularly with its mobile-friendly focus, is going strong (and expect even more infographics and design upgrades as we recently brought on a tremendous full-time desginer).
+Last year’s version of this article (Site Updates 8/19/14) primarily focused on the launch of the Trend Machine and the Fantasy Football Draft Machine as well as the site redesign.
+The site redesign, particularly with its mobile-friendly focus, is going strong (and expect even more infographics and design upgrades as we recently brought on a tremendous full-time designer).

 The Trend Machine, a searchable database of over 35 years and 35,000 straight-up, against-the-spread and over/under outcomes, remains one of our flagship products and is now FREE to everyone AND also includes college football, college basketball, the NBA, NHL and MLB.

 And, the Fantasy Football Draft Machine, rebranded as the Mock Draft Machine, is available now as part of our preseason fantasy information in the NFL.
 The Mock Draft Machine (great for actual drafts as well) simulates through fully customizable Fantasy Football drafts to gauge best strategies and recommended picks for every selection and scenario.
 New this year is the ability to let the Predictalator take over and predict what others in the league will do (you can draft for everyone or just you).
 Also new, the Mock Draft Machine will evaluate and grade drafts as they happen to help you understand your place in real-time.
 It allows for uploading of other ranking systems as well.